How Much Can You Borrow & Repay?

-In general, if your LVR score is more than 80%, i.e., you want to borrow more than 80% of your desired property’s value, the lender will ask for an LMI premium.
-This premium, paid by you, will insure the lender against any loss that might happen if you are unable to pay off your loan or default in payment terms.
+In general, if your LVR score is more than 80% (i.e., if you want to borrow more than 80% of your desired property’s value), the lender will ask for an LMI premium.
+This premium, paid by you, will insure the lender against any loss if you’re unable to pay off your loan or default in payment terms.

-An alternative to LMI premium is having a family member sign as a security guarantor for your home loan.
+An alternative to an LMI premium can be a family security guarantee; a family member with sufficient equity in their home can use this equity as a security guarantee for your loan.

-For those eligible, First Home Owner Grant (FHOG) is a fabulous bonus for budgeting the purchase plans of the first home.
+For those eligible, the First Home Owner Grant (FHOG) is a fabulous bonus to help budget the purchase of the first home.
 However, factoring it correctly into the calculations is important.

-FHOG is included while calculating your Loan to Value Ratio (LVR) and thus can avoiding LMI premium, given that FHOG coupled with your other savings must add up to total of at least 20% of the property’s value.
+The FHOG is included while calculating your Loan to Value Ratio (LVR) and thus can avoid LMI premium so long as the FHOG coupled with your other savings add up to at least 20% of the property’s value.

-Since the regulations and grant value vary from state to state, consult a mortgage broker to assess your eligibility for the FHOG.
-They will also work with you in planning the purchase better and ensure that everything is done correctly.
+Since the regulations and grant value vary from state to state, be sure to consult a mortgage broker to assess your eligibility for the first home owner’s grant in Melbourne/Victoria.
+They will also work with you in planning the purchase to ensure that everything is done correctly.

 Additional associated costs

-As a general rule, have a budget of approx. 5% on top of your home’s purchase price for additional things associated with buying a house, such as:
+As a general rule, have a budget of approximately 5% on top of your home’s purchase price for additional things associated with buying a house, such as:

-- Pre-purchase inspections for pests and constructional faults and defects, illegal work, insurance, disputes, levies, history of repairs etc.
+- Pre-purchase inspections for pests and construction faults or defects, illegal work, insurance, disputes, levies, history of repairs, etc.

-- Insurance – Home and contents insurance, Mortgage protection insurance, Income protection insurance.
+- Insurance – Home and contents insurance, mortgage protection insurance and income protection insurance.

-- Moving in costs – Furniture removal, utility connections, strate fees, and postal redirection.
+- Moving in costs – Furniture removal, utility connections, strata fees and postal redirection.

 Note: These figures are indicative only and can change based on market conditions and individual circumstances.
-Please reach out to ARG Finance to get the more accurate estimates.
+Reach out to our mortgage broker for first home buyer for more accurate estimates.